sbiickert/AdventOfCode2016/README.md

 ## So Far

 I've done six days.
 No problems so far.
 Day 6 was particularly well-suited to Perl, IMO.
 Surprising that Day 1 jumped right into a solution that needed 2D geometry and a grid.

+## Halfway

+Days 12 and 13 were refreshing.
+Day 11 was a tough one and slow to compute.
+Whenever the solutions are depth-first searches of large spaces, my solutions are competent but not fast.
+Day 12 was interesting because a factor in the speed of my solution was Perl's slowness in calling subroutines.
+Apparently millions of calls to a function added 2 seconds.
+I flattened the code (literally pasting the function code into the caller) and gained 2 seconds.
+But I deleted the change b/c who wants ugly code? (says the guy writing in Perl)

+There have been times (esp.
+Day 11) that I wished for an interactive debugger, but I've made it so far with just selective printing out to the console.
+BBEdit is great now that the language server is working, but autocomplete without signatures means I'm opening up my AOC modules to read the code all the time.